Requirements for Data Management and Sharing

-- National Endowment for the Humanities, Office of Digital Humanities
+- NEH-Office of Digital Humanities

+Use these templates to help create DMPs for your proposals.
+The templates contain suggested items to consider; not all questions will be appropriate or relevant to all projects.
 To create your Data Management Plan, select the appropriate template from the list below.
 Most templates have five or six main sections (indicated by bold headings).
 We suggest that you try to address the topic of each section.
 You will usually find more specific questions underneath the bold headings to help guide your writing.
 You can:

 - Start by answering the questions within each section (under each section description).